-and existing under the laws of the State of, or, a partnership, or an individual doing business as To the Brownsville Public Utilities Board of the City of Brownsville, Texas, hereinafte called OWNER.
-Gentlemen: The undersigned BIDDER, in compliance with your Invitation to Bid for the LABORATORY FACILITY - HVAC REPLACEMENT PROJECT, having read and examined the Plans and Specifications with related Contract Documents and visited the site of the proposed Work, and being familiar with all of the federal, state and local conditions surrounding the construction of the proposed Project, including the availability of materials and labor, hereby proposes to furnish all labor, materials, equipment and supplies, and to construct the Project in accordance with the Contract Documents, within the time set forth herein, and at the Total Base Bid Amount prior to OWNER options on additive/deductive alternates of: (in words and numeric figures) These price(s) are to cover al expenses incurred in performing the Work required under the Contract Documents, of which thi bid is a part.
-These price(s) are firm and shall not be subject to adjustment, provided this Bid i accepted by OWNER within ninety (90) calendar days after the time set for BPUB receipt of bids BIDDER hereby agrees to commence Work under this Contract on or before a date to be specified in a written "Notice to Proceed" to be issued by the OWNER, and to then fully complete the Project within the times established in Article 3 of the Construction Agreement.
-BIDDER further agrees to pay as liquidated damages, not as a penalty, for failure to do so, the sum(sestablished in Article 3 of the Construction Agreement.
+The undersigned BIDDER, in compliance with your Invitation to Bid for the

+RE-BID OF THE LABORATORY FACILITY - HVAC REPLACEMENT PROJECT, having read and examined the Plans and Specifications with related Contract Documents and visited the site of the proposed Work, and being familiar with all of the federal, state and local conditions surrounding the construction of the proposed Project, including the availability of materials and labor, hereby proposes to furnish all labor, materials, equipment and supplies, and to construct the Project in accordance with the Contract Documents, within the time set forth herein, and at the Total Base Bid Amount prior to OWNER options on additive/deductive alternates of: (in words and numeric figures)

+.
+These price(s) are to cover all

+expenses incurred in performing the Work required under the Contract Documents, of which this bid is a part.
+These price(s) are firm and shall not be subject to adjustment, provided this Bid is accepted by OWNER within ninety (90) calendar days after the time set for BPUB receipt of bids.

+BIDDER hereby agrees to commence Work under this Contract on or before a date to be specified in a written "Notice to Proceed" to be issued by the OWNER, and to then fully complete the Project within the times established in Article 3 of the Construction Agreement.
+BIDDER further agrees to pay as liquidated damages, not as a penalty, for failure to do so, the sum(s) established in Article 3 of the Construction Agreement.